 Speaking of gastronomy, as it could not be otherwise, one of the essential tours in Porto is to visit a Port Wine Cellar, or a warehouse to understand the production process of one of the most famous wines in the world while tasting a few glasses, of course!

 At Almeida, you will see a village completely different from the others on this list.
-This historical town is surrounded by a military structure in the shape of a twelve-point star, one of the most spectacular European examples of 17th century defensive systems.
+This historical town is surrounded by a military structure in the shape of a twelve-point star, one of the most spectacular European examples of 17th-century defensive systems.

 The structure was initially medieval and then rebuilt after the War of Restoration, which was Portugal’s way of fighting for its independence from the Spanish occupation around 1640.
 By the way, not by chance, Almeida is only 4 miles from the Spanish border!

-Seen from above, Almeida is a work of art with its 6 bastions and the same number of ravelins, common formations in military architecture.
+As seen from above, Almeida is a work of art with its 6 bastions and the same number of ravelins, common formations in military architecture.

 But since the 19th century, the entire structure no longer sees any kind of conflict.
 It then became a place of great historical memory and a lot of peace amidst nature.